kmanc/remote_code_oxidation/xor_params/README.md

 ## How it works

-XOR shellcode performs an [exclusive OR (XOR)](https://en.wikipedia.org/wiki/Exclusive_or) operation on each byte of the shellcode with each byte of the key (repeating the key if need be).
+XOR params performs an [exclusive OR (XOR)](https://en.wikipedia.org/wiki/Exclusive_or) operation on each byte of the shellcode with each byte of the key (repeating the key if need be).

 ## Using it